SriLikesToSing/fastLane/README.md

 Features:

-  - Generate master password using quantum randomness running on special servers which then goes through a sha512 hashing algorithm to create the most secure password.
+  - Generate master password using quantum randomness which then goes through a sha512 hashing algorithm to create the most secure password.

  - Generate special passwords for certain websites using the master password and eliminate the need to store them because they are all generated using the masterpassword